UniMath/agda-unimath/src/elementary-number-theory/multiplication-positive-and-negative-integers.lagda.md

 | nonpositive | nonpositive | nonnegative | `mul-nonpositive-ℤ` |

-As a consequence, multiplication by a positive integer preserves and reflects strict inequality and multiplication by a nonpositive integer preserves and reflects inequality.
+As a consequence, multiplication by a positive integer preserves and reflects strict inequality and multiplication by a nonpositive integer preserves inequality.

 ## Properties